s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 | 1 | John | Doe | 1999-01-01 | 2 |
 | 2 | Mary  | Doe | 2000-02-02 | |

+> Note: a 1:1 relation to the same object needs more logic to be bullet proof.
+In the example above nothing holds us from setting Mary's `MarriedToID` to someone else's ID.
+This can be handled e.g. in `onAfterWrite()` and `delete()` when a record is removed.

 > Tip: if you want to inline your 1:1 relation's fields you can use a module called [Has One Edit](https://packagist.org/packages/stevie-mayhew/hasoneedit).
 It handles saving into the has_one relation for you automatically.
 > This way the data in your user interface feels like one model, though it's saved over two or more tables.